dpezrez/gtm-attribution-cookie/README.md

 ### 📦 Option 1: Import the Prebuilt GTM Container

 This is the fastest way to get started.
-It includes the custom template, tag, cookie variable, and reader variables.
+It includes the custom template, tag, some dataLayer variables, and dataLayer trigger.

 1. **Download the container file**
    📄 [Download `gtm_attr_container.json`](./gtm_attr_container.json)